orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 .. title: Finding A Suitable Solution
 .. slug: finding-a-suitable-solution
 .. date: 2010-09-01 05:20:22 UTC-08:00
-.. tags:
+.. tags: accessibility, assistive technology, cerebral palsy, dasher
-.. category:
+.. category: Technology
 .. link:
-.. description:
+.. description: A journey of finding suitable assistive technology solutions for a person with cerebral palsy.
 .. type: text

 This text was first published in `Avinash Sonnad Blog`_